dhmunro/dudley/README.md

 values 0 and (unsigned) -1 are reserved to represent the NULL pointer, and must not appear as the integer in any pointee declaration.

-Pointee declarations always have global scope; they will never be members of any group other than the root of the whole file.
+Pointee declarations always have global scope like named types; they will never be members of any group other than the root of the whole file.

 ## Parallel processing support